Americans and the Holocaust

 Following a highly successful tour to 50 libraries from 2021 to 2023, Americans and the Holocaust, a traveling exhibition from the U.S. Holocaust Memorial Museum and the American Library Association, will visit an additional 50 libraries from 2024 to 2026.

-We will host the exhibit, along with a series of related events, from December 5, 2025 though January 10, 2026 at the East Regional Library, 160 West Campus Drive in Destrehan.
+We will host the exhibit, along with a series of related events, from December 5, 2025 through January 10, 2026 at the East Regional Library, 160 West Campus Drive in Destrehan.

 The exhibit examines the motives, pressures and fears that shaped Americans’ responses to Nazism, war, and genocide in Europe during the 1930s-1940s.
 It also addresses important themes in American history, exploring the many factors that influenced decisions made by the U.S. Government, the news media, organizations, and individuals as they responded to Nazism.